Mike Lee: Criminal justice reform

 In 2013, Lee, Dick Durbin, and Patrick Leahy proposed a bill aiming "to focus limited federal resources on the most serious offenders".
 The bill would reduce some minimum sentences for drug-related offenses by half.

 In November 2018, Lee criticized Senator Tom Cotton for his stance on the proposed First Step Act, a criminal justice reform bill Lee supported.
 Cotton had said that the legislation "gives early release to 'low level, nonviolent' criminals like those convicted of assaulting police, even with deadly weapons".
 Lee responded that "the First Step Act does not 'give early release' to anyone.
-Anyone claiming it does does not understand how the bill works."
+Anyone claiming it does, does not understand how the bill works."
 The bipartisan bill, drafted by Chuck Grassley, Lee, and Durbin, passed the House of Representatives overwhelmingly, 360–59.
 The bill intends to improve rehabilitation programs for former prisoners, and to give judges more "wiggle room" when sentencing nonviolent crime offenders.
 The bill eventually passed the Senate and became law.

+District of Columbia Home Rule

+In February 2025, Lee and Representative Andy Ogles introduced the BOWSER Act to repeal the District of Columbia Home Rule Act.

 Democracy and election reform

-In September 2020, during a Senate hearing, Lee took out and waved a pocket-size Constitution published by an anti-government Mormon group founded by conspiracy theorist W. Cleon Skousen.
+In September 2020, during a Senate hearing, Lee took out and waved a pocket-size Constitution published by the National Center for Constitutional Studies, a Mormon anti-government group founded by conspiracy theorist W. Cleon Skousen.

 In October 2020, Lee sent a series of tweets declaring that the United States is "not a democracy" and that "democracy isn't the objective; liberty, peace, and prosp [sic] are.
 We want the human condition to flourish.
 Rank democracy can thwart that."
-A Maryland economics professor argued Lee fundamentally misunderstood the terms "democracy" and "republic".
+After provoking controversy, Lee continued to argue that the United States is more properly characterized as a constitutional republic.

 In March 2021, Lee said on Fox News that the For the People Act was "rotten to the core" and was "as if written in Hell by the devil himself".
 The act attempts to expand voting rights, change campaign finance laws to reduce the influence of money in politics, limit partisan gerrymandering, and create new ethics rules for federal officeholders.
 It has been criticized by conservatives, including Lee, who believe its provisions improperly take power over elections away from state governments and give it to the federal government.

 Economy

 Lee has worked with Senator Amy Klobuchar to use antitrust laws against large technology companies like Facebook, Apple, and Amazon.
 Klobuchar said of collaborating with Lee:

+Lee was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.